jiazhy-zhiyuan/RCROutlineButton/README.md

 RCROutlineButton
 ================

-A UIButton subclass with an outline border whose colour matches that of the title label.
+An iOS UIButton subclass with an outline border whose colour matches that of the title label.

 ## What it Depends on